 THE WEARING OF FACE COVERINGS OR MASKS

-If you have been asked to attend the surgery for an appointment, we would be grateful if you could wear a face covering or mask.
+If you are attending the surgery for an appointment, we would be grateful if you could wear a face covering or mask.

 This is important because social distancing 2m is not possible if we have to examine you, take blood or complete a treatment or dressing.